SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room9week7/Hackathon Plan.md

 ## Plan

-- Watch the video again! https://youtu.be/0ZJgIjIuY7U
+- Watch the video again! https://youtu.be/0ZJgIjIuY7U ✅
-- Make the new "Reviews" component
+- Make the new "Reviews" component ✅
+- h1 - Trusted
+- h2 - Description
+- make 3 buttons
-- Make a CSS file for that component
+- Make a CSS file for that component and style the above
-- Style it to look like it should on Mobile.

 - Make it as a single "Reviews" component if you want to make it super simple to begin with - then split it into sub components.

 # States

-- Create two states to store - which country has been selected and something to store review data that has been fetched, (default is none)
+- Create two states to store - which country has been selected and something to store review data that has been fetched, (default is none) ✅
 - The first bit of state, something to hold which country has been selected.
 That could be a simple string that is the name of the country or null if none selected.
-- Connect the "onClick" for you country buttons to a click handler that will change the selected country state.
+- Connect the "onClick" for you country buttons to a click handler that will change the selected country state. ✅
-- When you click a country button the state should change to reflect that country.
+- When you click a country button the state should change to reflect that country. ✅
 - Add some conditional rendering to each button so that a button would get a "selected-country" class when it is the active country.
 This would mean you can style that button to be orange (active).

 # Second State

-- Need something to hold the review data we are going to fetch when someone clicks a button.
+- Need something to hold the review data we are going to fetch when someone clicks a button. ✅
-- Make a bit of state that would hold one review (single response) - so when you click between countries that data is overwritten each time.
+- Make a bit of state that would hold one review (single response) - so when you click between countries that data is overwritten each time. ✅
+- Convert the JSON file returned from the API to standard text

 # Flow